johntcha/automatic_churn/README.md

 helpscout_credentials.json contains the credentials to access helpscout they are renewed each time the program runs

-I debbuged and improved this code.
+I debbuged and improved this code through my intern at Weglot.

 All credits goes to Samuel HOLMES for the basic code development.